boostkpi/docs.github.io/data-import/index.md

 ## Granting BoostKPI access to your BigQuery tables

-BoostKpi uses a [service account](https://cloud.google.com/compute/docs/access/service-accounts) to connect to your data stored in BigQuery.
+BoostKPI uses a [service account](https://cloud.google.com/compute/docs/access/service-accounts) to connect to your data stored in BigQuery.
 A GCP service account is a type of Google account that can securely communicate over Google APIs on your behalf.
 You need to have the [permission to create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#permissions) on your Google Cloud project.
 After you create the account, please generate a json private key for your BigQuery instance.

 Here are the steps to create a service account and obtain the JSON key: